sytelus/shitalshah.com-v5/content/blog/tweets/thread/202401041635-robot-on-a-budget.md

 So, this robot was made under $32k.
 It’s driven by a cheap laptop with a mobile 3070ti.
 It has 2 low res cameras on wrist and one front facing (+ proprioception from arms).
 Models are tiny ResNet18 backbones.
 The key insight is that co-training improves performance!

-1/3 <https://x.com/zipengfu/status/1742602881390477771>
+{{< tweet user="zipengfu" id="1742602881390477771" >}}

 According to paper, imitation learning seems to be robust against randomization, for ex, different locations/attire of person.
 However, I am sure there are obvious and more often failure cases (for example, what if person refuses to do hi-fi or pan is turned upside down).